msfjarvis/operating-system-notes/role_of_operating_system.md

 Allocation and de-allocation of main memory blocks is also done by the OS.
 Allocation of the memory to processes when it requests it and de-allocation of the memory at the end of the process lifecycle.

 OS decides which process will get the memory when and in what amount.

+## Device Management

+* OS manages drive communication via their respective drivers
+* OS decides which process gets device access at what time and for what duration
+* Using I/O controller, OS keeps track of all devices and their (de)allocation.

+## File Management

+* The OS keeps track of status, location and uses of resources.
+Allocation of resources when required and de-allocation of resources when their work is completed is also the OS' job.

+### Security and Protection

+Preventing unauthorized access to programs and data, a defence of the system against internal and external attacks.
+These attacks include Denial-of-Service (DoS), viruses, identity theft, or theft of service.

+#### Protection

+A mechanism for controlling access of processes and users to resources defined by the OS.

+## Error detection

+Applications which allow standard communication between user and software with the help of OS error detecting mechanism.

+## User Interface

+Two types of user interfaces exist:

+* CLI - Command Line Interface
+* GUI - Graphical User Interface

+The OS provides a GUI for higher functions without writing any commands.
+This allows us to communicate with the computer with the help of buttons, and cursors.